microsoft/vcpkg-ce-catalog/README.md

 # Project

-This repository contains the metadata files for the cella utility.
+This repository contains the artifact metadata files for the vcpkg-ce utility.

 <hr>